Leading a school means leading change.

 Berkman’s final piece of advice is that everyone has the capacity to change.
 Shining a light on the behaviour or action you want to change and providing clear motivation can go a long way, especially for people who have a deeply ingrained way of doing things.

-This may seem like a bleak way to look at change in a school, comparisons to addiction models.
+This may seem like a negative way to look at change in a school, using comparisons to addiction models.
 But at its core, implementing change through a strategic plan operates on the same principles.
 You are helping people move from one set of behaviours to another, and need to do so respectfully and with clear context.

 Perhaps most importantly - and this is backed up in the research – missing an opportunity to perform the changed behaviour or action doesn’t mess up the automaticity.